blha303/blog/_posts/2015-10-30-trying-to-install-terminology-on-osx.md

 * efl appears to reference a missing file, `src/lib/ecore_audio/ecore_audio_obj_out_core_audio.c`.
 It appears to be an optional extra?
 I removed all references to it in `src/Makefile_Ecore_Audio.am`
 * You then have to install automake.
 Oh, and it has to be automake-1.14.1.
 To save some time digging through the git log, try this:
+{% highlight text %}
-  * `wget https://github.com/Homebrew/homebrew/raw/bc1f9b2f4fe36a940f5628a9e5b02aa0f938bd6c/Library/Formula/automake.rb -O /usr/local/Library/Formula/automake.rb`
+wget https://github.com/Homebrew/homebrew/raw/bc1f9b2f4fe36a940f5628a9e5b02aa0f938bd6c/Library/Formula/automake.rb -O /usr/local/Library/Formula/automake.rb
-  * `brew unlink automake`
-  * `brew install automake`
+brew unlink automake
+brew install automake
+{% endhighlight %}
 * The last error I encountered was a clang error for missing symbols for x86_64.
 I have no idea how to resolve this, so I'm leaving it here.
 The truncated error is below:

+{% highlight text %}
-`  CCLD     lib/eio/libeio.la`
+  CCLD     lib/eio/libeio.la
-`Undefined symbols for architecture x86_64:`
+Undefined symbols for architecture x86_64:
-`...`
+...
-`ld: symbol(s) not found for architecture x86_64`
+ld: symbol(s) not found for architecture x86_64
-`clang: error: linker command failed with exit code 1 (use -v to see invocation)`
+clang: error: linker command failed with exit code 1 (use -v to see invocation)
+{% endhighlight %}

 Now I'm going to just go ahead and use terminology 1.14.
 Hopefully that just works.